trinhvihien/case-study-geocomply/project.structure.md

 - a cucumber config file, to setup features, steps directories.
 What kinds of report to use with cucumberJs

 ### tests/uploadFile.spec.ts
-- demo for playwright sample test.
-Not using for the project.
+- demo for using pure playwright for writing test.
 Traditional style for writing test (non BDD style)